the emotional life

 • joy as a moral obligation

-Acknowledging the inevitable sorrows in our lives with mindfulness opens the heart to kindness and joy as a moral obligation.
 I recently read a passage from a book by the Franciscan priest and author Richard Rohr which resonated deeply.
-He writes in Eager to Love: The Alternative Way of Francis of Assisi: Christianity is not…
+He writes in Eager to Love: The Alternative Way of Francis of Assisi: The ordinary dualistic mind is consumed by counting and measuring how moral I am or you are.
+It weighs everything up and down–mostly…

 Read More